hgangu2905/Task_05_Descriptive_Statistics/Readme.md

 This research project investigates the ability of Large Language Models (LLMs) — specifically **Claude.ai by Anthropic** — to answer natural language questions grounded in descriptive statistics derived from a structured dataset.
 The goal is to evaluate Claude’s ability to perform factual recall, numerical reasoning, and decision-making based on summarized data.

-This task was completed as part of a research-intensive course supervised by Professor Jeff Strome at Syracuse University.

 ---

 ## 📊 Dataset: Student Performance in Exams